-Although her formal artistic training has been in classical music as a composer and pianist, Ailís is also a writer.
-She is published by Methuen Drama and Nick Hern Books.
-Her first play, BEATEN, premiered in Liverpool in 2007 and subsequently produced in Scotland, Ireland, England, Sweden and Germany (in Swedish and German translations respectively).
-BEATEN is published as ‘Tilt’ by Nick Hern Books, UK.
+Although her formal artistic training has been in classical music as a composer and pianist, Ní Ríain is also a writer.
+She is published by Methuen Drama, Nick Hern Books and L’arche.
+Her writing has been translated into French, German and Swedish.

 Tilt – Nick Hern Books, 2007 (Tilt is also known as BEATEN)